cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 ### Enable routing and non-strict mode to all projects

  **Exercise 1: Log to the console form values using the template driven approach**
-- Generate a new angular application called basic-template-driven-exercise
+- Generate a new angular application called BasicTemplateDrivenExercise
 - In app.component.html, create a form element.
 Inside of the form element, create an input element alongside with a button element.
 Give the button element a type set to submit and content "submit".
 - Give the input element an attribute name that is set to ```"username"```
 - Use the template driven approach to access the values from this form and log them to the console.